teri-lynn/teri-lynn.github.com/_posts/2012-11-14-common-errors-in-specific-exercises.md

 	- Raising shoulders up as you row
 	- Locking the elbows
 - Corrections:
-	-Before beginning the row, make sure you have proper posture (eyes forward, shoulders back, sitting up tall)
+	- Before beginning the row, make sure you have proper posture (eyes forward, shoulders back, sitting up tall)
 	- Squeeze your shoulder blades together as you row back
 	- When your arms go forward again, keep your shoulders back, and